-- "Net Reserves" are the Corporation's working interest reserves after deductions of royalty obligations plus the (3) Corporation's royalty interests. - (4) BOE have been reported based on natural gas conversions of 5.7 Mcf/1 bbl as required by the Ministry of Mines and Energy in Colombia. - (5) The numbers in this table may not add exactly due to rounding.
+- Estimates of reserves of natural gas include associated and non-associated gas.
+There is no associated gas in this property.
+(1) - "Gross Deemed Volumes" are the Corporation's working interest deemed volumes before the deduction of royalties. - (3) "Net Deemed Volumes" are the Corporation's working interest deemed volumes after deductions of royalty obligations plus the Corporation's royalty interests. - (4) The Corporation receives a tariff price per gross boe produced from certain wells for the Rancho Hermoso field.
+Deemed volumes are defined as the portion of volumes that correspond to the revenue from the different tariff agreements in the field.
+The tariff price is considered equivalent to gross revenue since Canacol is responsible for the operating costs.
+See also "Principal Properties and Operations - Rancho Hermoso Field". - BOE have been reported based on natural gas conversions of 5.7 Mcf/1 bbl as required by the Ministry of Mines and Energy (5) in Colombia. - (6) The numbers in this table may not add exactly due to rounding.